 Family Building For Hong Kong & China residents

-While Hong Kong, Bangkok and Sydney are popular destinations for good quality IVF, increasing numbers need a surrogate and such services are harder to access.
+While Hong Kong, Bangkok and Sydney are popular destinations for Family Building and for a good quality IVF, increasing numbers need a surrogate and such services are harder to access.
 Yet a global audit of surrogacy agencies in 2018 showed China to be in the top three user nations of cross-border surrogacy globally.

 In the Hong Kong context, while legislation to allow surrogacy was finally enacted back in 2007, few local arrangements have progressed.
 Similar to countries such as Australia, Hong Kong has placed a raft of limitations and provisos on domestic surrogacy – couples need to be married, no advertising or payment is allowed, counselling is mandatory and the surrogate remains the legal parent until a later transfer of parentage.
 And strangely, none of Hong Kong’s licensed ART clinics list themselves as providing surrogacy services despite the laws allowing it.

 Hong Kong does not have specific laws concerning surrogacy which takes place in other jurisdictions.
 All this means that demand for international IVF, donor and surrogacy arrangements is strong amongst both locals and expatriates.

 The US is the destination of choice for those who can afford it – made more attractive by the automatic US citizenship awarded to children born there, the excellent medical care and legal protections.
 But huge Chinese demand for Californian surrogates has been a key driver pushing surrogate compensation in that state to over US$45,000 plus expenses.